Memory Commands

 --reason "Better JSON support and performance"

-kernle -a claire note "Simple is better than complex" \
+kernle -s my-project note "Simple is better than complex" \

 --type quote \